JetBrains/intellij-sdk-docs/tutorials/editor_basics/working_with_text.md

 Generally replacement can be done by calling
-`void replaceString(int startOffset, int endOffset, @NotNull CharSequence s);` of the Document, however, the operation of replacement must be executed safely, this means the Document must be locked and any changes should be performed under the [write action](upsource:///platform/core-api/src/com/intellij/openapi/command/WriteCommandAction.java)<!--#L172-->.
+`void replaceString(int startOffset, int endOffset, @NotNull CharSequence s);` of the Document, however, the operation of replacement must be executed safely, this means the Document must be locked and any changes should be performed in a [write action](upsource:///platform/core-api/src/com/intellij/openapi/command/WriteCommandAction.java)<!--#L172-->.
 See the [Threading Issues](/basics/architectural_overview/general_threading_rules.md) section to learn more about synchronization issues and changes safety on the IntelliJ Platform.

 ```java